Mexican Salsa Bread

 Hello.
 It's Me, the Broken Record.

 No surprise, we went through a lot of tortillas but about midway through the month, I wondered how to turn Our Daily Bread: My Easy Everyday Bread Recipe into a Mexican-ish bread.
-I'd already adapted this recipe several ways, gaining confidence of its flexibility.
+I'd already adapted this recipe several ways, gaining confidence in the recipe's flexibility.
 Frankly, it's taking almost anything I throw its way!

 Bread With a Little Kick